Tribler/software-based-PUF/Source Code/README.md

 5. Wait until it ask for user password.
 6. Enter user password.
 7. The program will generate the final key.
-8. The program will decrypt the user key which stored in "e.txt" in microSD.
+8. The program will load the ciphertext from "e.txt"
-10. The reconstructed user key will be printed to the screen.
+9. The program will load the IV (initialization vector) used for the encryption from "i.txt". and used it together with the final key to decrypt the ciphertext.
+10. It will calculate the MAC of the ciphertext and compared it to the saved MAC from "h.txt".
+11. If the calculated MAC and the stored MAC is similar, it will print the result of decryption to the screen.